PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: Microsoft kimlik platformu ve On-Behalf-Of akışı OAuth2.0 | Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: Bu makalede, HTTP iletileri OAuth2.0 On-Behalf-Of akışı kullanarak hizmet kimlik doğrulaması uygulamak için kullanmayı açıklar.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77